11 Best Surf Towns in Mexico | Where to plan your next vacation

 Characteristics of a Surf Town in Mexico

-Surf towns in Mexico are beautifully situated along the coast and have pristine sandy beaches, quaint establishments, and culture that make them unique and highly praised.
+They are always beautifully situated along the coast and have pristine sandy beaches, quaint establishments, and culture that make them unique and highly praised.

 There are also various surfing schools in the area where you can rent a board, learn to surf or work on your skills, and stay during your time in Sayulita.
 Sayulita is a great surf town to visit.